 What is "discontinuous leave" under the shared parental leave regime?

-An employee who is eligible for shared parental leave can request to take discontinuous periods of leave, ie he or she can take a period of shared parental leave, then return to work, then take a further period of shared parental leave.
+An employee who is eligible for shared parental leave can request to take discontinuous periods of leave, ie they can take a period of shared parental leave, then return to work, then take a further period of shared parental leave.

 Shared parental leave must be taken in blocks of at least one week.
 All leave must be taken before the child's first birthday, or before the first anniversary of the adoption placement.

 Employees can submit up to three separate leave notices.
-Therefore, an employee can take three separate blocks of leave, provided that he or she gives his or her employer a separate notice of each period of leave, at least eight weeks before it starts.
+Therefore, an employee can take three separate blocks of leave, provided that they give their employer a separate notice of each period of leave, at least eight weeks before it starts.